-The amount of tax-free lump sum that you can take is still limited, and this limit for the 2024/2025 tax year is normally £268.275.00.
+The amount of tax-free lump sum that you can take is still limited, and this limit for the 2025/2026 tax year is normally £268,275.00.

-You are strongly advised to get independent financial advice if you think you will be close to, or over, the Annual Allowance or the Lifetime Allowance
+You are strongly advised to get independent financial advice if you think you will be close to, or over, the Annual Allowance.